zackees/open-webdriver/README.md

 Just simply run `tox` at the command line and everything should be tested.
 You may need to install `tox` with `python -m pip tox`.

+# Nuitka

+This package supports the Nuitka cross compiler to binary app.
+However to make this work YOU MUST include the package data for selenium or you will get errors about missing javascript files when the program loads.
+To get around this you'll need to add package data:

+`python -m nuitka --include-package-data=selenium ...`

+In your build command.

 # Changes
   * 1.1.0: Platform binary builds using nuitka are now tested.
   * 1.0.4: Now pins dependencies.